What Types of Bank Accounts Should a Business Have?

 Set Up a Savings Account for Your Goals and Investments

-You can avoid taking out a business loan or lines of credit if you plan ahead.
+A dedicated business savings account for growth and investments can help avoid loans by funding future goals like office expansions or new locations.
 Create a goals and investments account to give your firm a source of business funding down the road to help you grow and expand.

 Are you looking to upgrade your office, attend a business seminar, or open a new store?
 Create business goals for yourself and analyze the end cost of what it would take to accomplish them.
 Then look at the number of days between now and when you want to reach that savings goal so that you can budget and know exactly what you need to save each month.